Use the essential practices below for all your outputs, including Word documents, PowerPoint presentations, blog posts and emails.

 3. Write meaningful link text

-- Don't write: "Click here to visit the University of Kent home page"
+- Don't write: "Click here to visit the University of Kent website"

-- Write: "Visit the University of Kent home page"
+- Write: "Visit the University of Kent website"

-Link text should also be unique on the page unless the links go to the same destination.
-Don't have multiple "Contact us" links in one page/document that go to the contact details for different teams.
+Link text should be unique on the page - unless the links go to the same destination.
+Don't have multiple 'Contact us' links going to contact details for different teams.

 Imagine using screen reader software to listen to all the links read aloud, out of context from their surrounding text.
 Do they make sense?